ojiofong/ojiofong.github.io/_posts/2016-08-29-android-thread-pool.md

 date:   2016-08-29 21:30:00
 categories: [Tech]
 tags: [android]
-description: "A brief overview on the small amount of infrastructure powering this site."
+description: "A simplified introduction to Thread Pools and ThreadPoolExecutor on Android"
 published: true
 comments: true
 ---